-So today’s post is going to be short and sweet, just like me 😉 It’s for my delectable Salted Chocolate Cashew Candy.
+Hi friend!
+Happy Love Day!
+Today’s post is going to be short and sweet, just like me 😉 It’s a recipe for my delectable Salted Chocolate Cashew Candy.
 Now if you want to get super creative you can make your own chocolate with raw cacao, cocoa butter, and coconut oil, but I like to use the Camino Organic 100% baking chocolate.

 They’re a Canadian company and I like to spread the love, not to mention it makes the final product more stable at room temp.
 Which means you don’t have to keep walking back to the fridge every time you want another delicious morsel.